jelhan/croodle/README.md

 ### Ember

-`ember test --server` is the prefered way to run tests in Chrome/Chromium.
+`ember test --server` is the prefered way to run tests in Chrome.
 Results are reported in command-line and browser.
 Files are watched for changes.

-If you like to run tests only once in a headless Chrome/Chromium execute `ember test`.
+If you like to run tests only once in a headless Chrome and Firefox execute `ember test`.
 This is also used in CI.

 Additionally tests are available in all development builds.
 This allows you to execute the tests in any browser of your choice by running `ember serve` and opening `http://locahost:4200/tests`.